hwikgren/PNANetwork/Lists/readme.md

 * E.g.,
 * +Military personnel
 * 1 Leader of a group of archers from Nineveh
-* If the profession/description of an individual is the second line, use the first line as the Profession category in the network
+* If the profession/description of an individual is the second line (without the number (= frequency)), use the first line as the Profession attribute in the network

 SAAKings
 * A list compiled by us connecting kings to the SAA project texts that relate to the king even if he is not be explicitly mentioned